 7. Golden Gate Bridge

-The Golden Gate Bridge is often considered one of the most beautiful bridges in the world.
-This $27 million project is a suspension bridge that spans the golden gate strait, connecting the city of San Francisco to Marin County.
-It opened in 1937 and was until 1964, the longest suspension bridge in the world.
-The bridge is one of the most recognised and influential symbols of the United States.
+The Golden Gate Bridge is considered by many to be one of the most beautiful bridges in the world.
+This $27 million project is a mile-long suspension bridge that spans a strait, connecting the city of San Francisco to Marin County.
+It opened in 1937 and was the longest suspension bridge in the world for almost three decades.
+The bridge is one of the most recognised and influential symbols of the United States and has been declared a Wonder of the Modern World by the American Society of Civil Engineers.

 6. Hoover Dam

 Constructed during the Great Depression, the Hoover Dam is a concrete arch-gravity dam in the Black Canyon of the Colorado River.
-The construction of the Hoover Dam claimed hundreds of workers’ lives, and impounds Lake Mead, the largest reservoir in the United States.
-The dam is named after President Herbert Hoover, and it took five years to build and cost around $49 million.
+The construction of the Hoover Dam impounds Lake Mead, the largest reservoir in the United States.
+It was such a large project that several temporary towns were built during its construction to house the thousands of workers who made it.
+The dam is named after President Herbert Hoover, cost the equivalent of over $660 million to build and was completed in five years, two years ahead of its schedule.

 4. Brooklyn Bridge